Becky Briggs

 Becky Briggs (born 2 March 2000) is a British long-distance runner.
 She competed in the women's half marathon at the 2020 World Athletics Half Marathon Championships held in Gdynia, Poland.

 Career

-In 2019, she competed in the junior women's race at the IAAF World Cross Country Championships held in Aarhus, Denmark.
+In 2019, Briggs competed in the junior women's race at the IAAF World Cross Country Championships held in Aarhus, Denmark.
 In 2020, she won the Bath Half Marathon held in Bath, United Kingdom.

-She competed at the 2021 British Athletics Marathon and 20km Walk Trial held in Kew Gardens, London hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.
+Briggs competed at the 2021 British Athletics Marathon and 20km Walk Trial held in Kew Gardens, London hoping to qualify for the 2020 Summer Olympics in Tokyo, Japan.

+In 2025, Briggs won the Hackney Half held in London, United Kingdom.